<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 Puritan Blog

-Wondering if your space is clean?
-In some facilities, a visual inspection might be more than enough to do the trick.
-But in other spaces – like food production areas or healthcare facilities where bacteria, fungi, and other microscopic contaminants can cause major health problems – you need to be certain of cleanliness.
-This is where an ATP swab test can be an invaluable tool.
+If you’re asking yourself, “what is an ATP test?” and “can it help with environmental monitoring?”, you’ve come to the right place.
+In some facilities, a visual inspection might be more than enough to determine if your space is clean — but in other spaces, like food production areas or healthcare facilities where bacteria, fungi, and other microscopic contaminants can cause major health problems, you need to be certain of cleanliness.

-What is ATP testing?
+What is an ATP test?

 ATP, or adenosine triphosphate, is an energy molecule present in all living things.
 Testing for ATP can indicate whether an organism of some type is present or growing on the tested surface, even if no such growth is visible to the naked eye.